earlejam/effective-java-notes/README.md

 - readObject must also check its parameters for validity and make defensive copies of parameters where appropriate
 - When an object is deserialized, it is critical to defensively copy any field containing an object reference that a client must not possess
 - Every serializable immutable class containing private mutable components must defensively copy these components in its readObject method
-- Like a constructor, a readObject method must not invoke an overrideable method, directly or indirectly
+- Like a constructor, a readObject method must not invoke an overridable method, directly or indirectly
 - Check any invariants and throw an InvalidObjectException if a check fails; these checks should follow any defensive copying

 #### 89. For instance control, prefer enum types to readResolve